Soujanya2004/Soujanya2004/README.md

 ## 🧑‍💻 About Me

-✨ Passionate *Full Stack Developer* with a love for creating *innovative solutions* and exploring new technologies.
+✨ Passionate *Full Stack Developer* with a love for creating and coding *innovative solutions* and exploring new technologies.
 I'm dedicated to continuous learning, problem-solving, and collaborating on projects that bring impactful change!
 - 🔭 I’m currently working on Wanderlust.
 - 💬 Ask me about web development, open source, and tech communities.